cppbuildenv/buildenv/docs/05_how_to_add_tool.md

 **Notes**:

-- url: It can be a url of http, https or ftp, BuildEnv will download it.
+- url: It can be a url of http, https or ftp, buildenv will download it.
 It also can be a local file path, and should has a prefix "file:///", for example: `file:////home/phil/buildresource/nasm-2.16.03/bin`.
 - archive_name: you can change archive's original file name.
 - path: It is typically extracted from a compressed file to an internal path, usually pointing to the directory where the internal bin is located.